 Ask yourself some questions about your experience.
 Does it provide a lasting change in awareness, or is it fleeting and temporary?
 Does this experience come from an emotional reaction?
 Or does it emanate from intellectual understanding?

 “If you feel special in any way, then enlightenment has not occurred.
 I meet a lot of people who think they are enlightened and awake simply because they have had a very moving spiritual experience.” — Adyashanti

 Awakening should be a universal occurrence, not a fluke.
-The real Eureka comes when you realize that it is a never-ending path, and this path will have its highs and its lows.
-It will take you down to the dark night of the soul, and it lifts you to moments of great spiritual clarity.
+The real Eureka comes when you realize that it is a never-ending path, and this path will have its highs and lows.
+It will make you confront your fear of death, but it will lift you with eureka moments of great clarity.
 The path includes many types of experiences.
-Take them in stride.
+Take both occasions in stride.